UWIT-UE/mci-operations-examples/nginx-saml-proxy/README.md

-# Cluster-wide NGINX SAML Proxy
+# Shared NGINX SAML Proxy for Ingresses

 Integrates SAML Proxy with the standard Ingress NGINX using annotations.